Conservation repair project

-You'll still able to see the outside of the barn and you're welcome to ask the builders any questions.
+You'll still be able to see the outside of the barn and you're welcome to ask the builders any questions.

 Bat surveys have shown that there are three species of bat roosting in small numbers in the roofing timbers, the Common Pipistrelle, Soprano Pipistrelle and Long Eared Brown.

 Additional species that frequent are a Myotis species (probably the Natterer’s bat), the Lesser Horseshoe and the Noctule.

 To ensure no bats are accidentally trapped in the cracks and gaps before the repairs are undertaken, bat specialists have carefully checked and inserted rags so the builders know they can fill the mortar gaps.

 Through the round window

 The small ornate window at one end of the barn is not just a pretty addition, it serves a purpose.

 The size of the opening was designed to be large enough to encourage owls to enter the building to help with vermin control in the barn, where the 'tithes' were being stored.
 These 'tithes' were one tenth of a farm's produce which were given to the Church.